Kottayam: Education

 In the 17th century, a Dutch school was started at Kottayam, which was short-lived.
 The first English school in Kerala, and the first college in India, was established in 1817 by the Church Missionary Society of England under the leadership of Col. John Munro, as CMS College.
-Today CMS College Kottayam and SB College, established with help of Catholic Church, in Changanassery, 17 km from town, stands as a landmark and has made a huge contribution to education in the district.
+Today CMS College Kottayam and SB College, established with help of Syro Malabar Catholic Church, in Changanassery, 17 km from town, stands as a landmark and has made a huge contribution to education in the district.
 Thus, Kottayam became India's first town with 100% literacy in 1989.

 The Government Medical College, Kottayam, is one of the most prominent medical colleges in Kerala.
 Also, Mahatma Gandhi University, Kerala, is based out of Kottayam.
 Kottayam boasts several other colleges and universities.
 It is also home to one of the world's most renowned institutes for Syriac studies: St. Ephrem Ecumenical Research Institute.

 There are 14 engineering colleges.
 Government Engineering College - Rajiv Gandhi Institute of Technology, Kottayam is located in Pampady, 14 km east of Kottayam.
 Indian institute of information technology, Kottayam, an institute of national importance is also located around 30 km from Kottayam, near to Pala town.
 Indian Institute of Mass Communication (IIMC) has one of its regional centres near Pampady, Kottayam.